 Crystal’s practice focuses on advising financial services clients on a wide range of issues in regulatory and transactional contexts.
-Crystal provides practical, solution-oriented regulatory and transactional assistance to merchants, fintech companies, banks and other financial institutions on strategic partnerships, including structuring and negotiating private label, co-brand credit card and point-of-sale financing partnerships, marketplace lending arrangements, asset purchases, and loan portfolio sales and acquisitions.
-Her regulatory experience involves advising financial institutions, fintech companies and merchants on compliance with consumer and retail banking laws, including laws related to the offering and operation of consumer credit and financial products and services.
+Crystal provides practical, solution-oriented regulatory and transactional assistance to merchants, emerging companies, fintech companies, banks and other financial institutions on strategic partnerships, including structuring and negotiating private label, co-brand credit card and point-of-sale financing partnerships, marketplace lending arrangements, asset purchases, and loan portfolio sales and acquisitions.
+Her regulatory experience involves advising financial institutions, fintech companies and merchants on compliance with consumer and retail banking laws, including laws related to the offering and operation of consumer credit, payments and financial products and services.

 Jessica Kaufman is a partner in the Litigation Department of Morrison Foerster's New York office, specializing in complex class actions and commercial litigation.
 Her trial practice includes representing clients on both sides of a wide variety of business disputes in arbitral fora and federal and state courts.
 She has deep expertise in class actions and mass tort litigation spanning consumer, environmental, RICO, and data privacy matters.
 Clients regularly seek Jessica out for creative, strategic thinking as lead and coordinating counsel in nationwide "bet the company" matters.